ibm-cloud-docs/dr-automation-powervs/troubleshooting.md

 1. Access the **DR Automation GUI**.
 2. Navigate to the **Events** tab and review the detailed logs.
-3. Verify API connectivity by running a test command (for example, ping or curl) to the service endpoint.
+3. Verify the API connectivity by running a test command (for example, ping or curl) to the service endpoint.
 4. Check for active resources that are associated with the service and ensure that there are no dependencies.
 5. Regenerate the API key from the **Policies** tab and update the system with the new key.
 6. Retry the delete operation and monitor for success.